rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 ![todolist](./images/todolist.png)

 4. You can overwrite the default <span style="color:blue;">[values](https://github.com/rht-labs/todolist/blob/master/chart/values.yaml)</span> in a chart from the command line.
 Let's upgrade our deployment to show this.
-We'll make a simple change to the values.
-By default, we only have one replica of our application, let's use helm to set this to 5.
+We'll make a simple change to the values to scale up our app.
+By default, we only have 1 replica.
 ```bash
 oc get pods -n ${TEAM_NAME}-ci-cd
 ```

+By default, we only have one replica of our application.
+Let's use helm to set this to 5.
 ```bash
 helm upgrade my tl500/todolist --set replicas=5 --namespace ${TEAM_NAME}-ci-cd
 ```

+Verify the deployment has scaled up to 5 replicas.
 ```bash
 oc get pods -n ${TEAM_NAME}-ci-cd
 ```